lazamar/lazamar.github.io/_posts/2017-09-09-faster-and-safer-haskell-accumulating-parameter.md

 len (_:xs) acc = len xs $!
 (1 + acc)
 ```

-With this implementation our function runs until the end using a steady 100Mb of memory throughout.
+With this improvement our function runs until the end using a steady 100Mb of memory throughout.

 ![Strict + tail recursive implementation](../images/2017-09-09-task-manager-strict.png)

 ## Speed comparison

 I ran some micro-benchmarks on these functions to see how they did in smaller tasks.
-The following graph shows their performance when calculating the length of a list of size 100000 (one hundred thousand).
+The following graph shows their performance when calculating the length of a list of size *100000 (one hundred thousand)*.
 I used the awesome [Criterion](https://hackage.haskell.org/package/criterion) package to run the benchmarks.

 ![Benchmarks](../images/2017-09-09-benchmarks.png)